Frnn4268/K8s_3-tier_webapp/README.md

 - Docker: Utilized to containerize services like PostgreSQL, ensuring consistent environments and easy deployment across different systems.
 - Taskfile: A task runner that automates common commands for running the various services in the application (such as installing dependencies, running APIs, and starting the load generator).
 - Poetry: A Python dependency manager used to install and manage dependencies for the load generator service.

-It adds a simple load generator written in python and adds a simple database schema to track requests to each API.

 ## Running the Application

 While the whole point of this course is that you probably won't want/need to run the application locally, we can do so as a starting point.